cfu288/gpt3-medical-bias/README.md

   - The medication "hydrochlorothiazide" was found more commonly in the african-american cohort a p-value of 0.020.
   - The condition "type ii diabetes mellitus" was found more commonly in the african-american cohort with a p-value of 0.001.
 - For documents generated with a chief complaint of **shortness of breath**:
-  - The medication "ibuprofen" was found more commonly in the caucasian cohort with a p-value of 0.002
+  - The medication "ibuprofen" was found more commonly in the caucasian cohort (1%) compared to the african-american cohort (0.4%) with a p-value of 0.002.
-  - The condition "osteoarthritis" was found more commonly in the caucasian cohort with a p-value of 0.045
+  - The condition "osteoarthritis" was found more commonly in the caucasian cohort with a p-value of 0.045.
-  - The condition "copd" was found more commonly in the caucasian cohort with a p-value of 0.010
+  - The condition "copd" was found more commonly in the caucasian cohort with a p-value of 0.010.
-  - The medication "furosemide" was found more commonly in the african-american cohort with a p-value of 0.041
+  - The medication "furosemide" was found more commonly in the african-american cohort (1%) compared to the caucasian cohort (0.7%) with a p-value of 0.041.
-  - The medication "metformin" was found more commonly in the african-american cohort with a p-value of 0.016
+  - The medication "metformin" was found more commonly in the african-american cohort (2%) compared to the caucasian cohort (1.6%) with a p-value of 0.016.
-  - The condition "type ii diabetes mellitus" was found more commonly in the african-american cohort with a p-value of 0.003
+  - The condition "type ii diabetes mellitus" was found more commonly in the african-american cohort with a p-value of 0.003.

 ## Limitations